• Skip to primary navigation

 What is the difference between barbacoa and carnitas?

-Barbacoa is made usually from beef or goat and is slow cooked before it is shredded.
-Carnitas is made from pork and is shredded then crisped up before serving.
+Barbacoa is usually made from beef or goat and is slow-cooked before it is shredded.
+Carnitas is made from pork and is shredded and then crisped up before serving.

 What is traditional barbacoa?